Darwin to Kakadu National Park

 Uluru & Kata Tjuta

 After an early breakfast, we’ll head to Kata Tjuta for a sunrise and visit the majestic Valley of the Winds, with its ancient rock formations and extraordinary views.
 The hikes here can be challenging at times with steep sections and duration of about 3 ½ hours.
-We relax back at our campground, take a dip in the swimming pool or join one of our Adrenaline Plus options.
+After lunch and optional activities, we then drive to Kings Creek Station where we settle under the stars for the night.
 (BLD)

-Along the way to Coober Pedy - the Opal Capital of the World - you’ll notice the incredible change of scenery.
+We hit the highway to Coober Pedy – the Opal Capital of the World – you’ll notice the incredible change of scenery.
 We’ll get the chance to visit the Opal Mine and Museum where we’ll learn the history of the town.
 The highlight for some is visiting Josephine’s Kangaroo Orphanage, where you can meet the rescued kangaroos and baby joeys and admire (or buy) Aboriginal art and didgeridoos.
-Soon after you’ll get the chance to taste one of the most amazing pizzas in the outback before spending the night in a bunkhouse sleeping the way the locals do - underground (Dorm option only)!
-(BLD)
+Soon after you’ll get the chance to taste one of the most amazing pizzas in the outback before spending the night in a bunkhouse sleeping the way the locals do – underground!
+(Dorm option only) (BLD)

 Coober Pedy to Wilmington